larson-group/clubb_release/Readme.txt

    Append to 'kernel' line:
    kernel /vmlinuz-2.4.21-40.EL ro root=LABEL=/ ramdisk_size=262144

-Sets ram disks to be 256 megabytes in size.
+This sets ram disks to be 256 megabytes in size.
 Note that your own system may have other options besides the ramdisk_size.

 2. $ mkfs.ext2 /dev/ram0